Ithink322/Ithink322/README.md

 ## About me 👨‍💻

 Front-End developer with <b>1.5 years</b> of experience.
 Writing <b>Front-End</b> on </b>Vue/Nuxt</b> with </b>Typescript</b>.
 Has back-end experience developing server using </b>NodeJS express MongoDB</b>.
 Hardworking and communication skills at a high level.
 Looking for a company in which I will improve and grow as a specialist.
 Fluent in English; learning English is my hobby.
-Looking forward to receiving your suggestions!